7 Best Digital Pianos with 88 Weighted Keys

 The piano also comes with 8 dependable tones, a metronome, a two track recording system, and MIDI connectivity.
 All of this for around $300 is truly an amazing package.

-The P-105 has been one of best selling options on the market for years, and it provides everything a piano player needs.
+The predecessor to the P-115, the Yamaha P-105 (which is now currently discontinued) had previously been one of best selling options on the market for years, and provided a lot of what a young beginning piano player would need to get up and running.

 High End Options for 88 Weighted Keys